SAP/sprint/ARTIFACT-APPENDIX.md

 cd src
 python run_inference.py --config inference_example.yaml --crypten_config crypten_inference_config.yaml
 ```
+*Note: this examples works with a non fine-tuned roberta-base model.
+The model_name can be replaced with the name of a fine-tuned model.*

+For more details, see the [README](README.md) in the repository.

 ## Notes on Reusability
 The scope of this repository is to create a general framework that integrates differential privacy (DP) fine-tuning and multi-party computation (MPC) inference for transformer-based models.
 The overall goal is not only to reproduce our research results but to foster future research and development in privacy-preserving machine learning by providing a modular, extensible foundation.